 “Full licence” is the term commonly used to describe a driver licence held for longer than the probationary period.
 Probationary licence holders may have to pass a VicRoads test before they become full licence holders (s 21 RSA).

 Where a court suspends or cancels a driver licence, the person is unable to drive any of the vehicles referred to in the driver licence (e.g. motorbike or motor car).
 In certain circumstances, courts can limit a driver licence suspension or cancellation to a particular category of motor vehicle (s 28(2)).

 There is no such order as a “restricted licence order” in Victoria, as there is in other states, although restrictions on licence use (e.g. to be used only for work purposes) may rarely be the subject of an adjournment without conviction, providing the penalty section does not exclude this sentencing order (e.g. see “Drink-driving offences” and “Speeding”).
 A full licence holder who has their licence suspended or cancelled in that case has the full licence status restored.

 Full licence holders convicted of drink-driving offences who require licence restoration reports hold their restored licences as full licence holders.
-However, they must have zero blood-alcohol content (BAC) while driving for three years, carry their licence with them while driving and may be subject to alcohol interlock devices (see “Licence restoration and licence eligibility orders” and “Alcohol interlock devices”).
+However, they must have zero BAC while driving for three years, carry their licence with them while driving and may be subject to alcohol interlock devices (see “Licence restoration and licence eligibility orders” and “Alcohol interlock devices”).